Relrin/aiorest-ws/docs/source/request.rst

 instances) to the general router, which used for processing users requests.

 If necessary provide any access to databases, cache storages or whatever you want, strongly recommend to use properties.
-For example it can be somethink like that:
+For example it can be something like that:

 .. code-block:: python